What To Plant In August-Zones 1-10

 2. Lettuce

-Add the amendments above to the soil where you will plant your lettuce seeds.
-The nice thing about lettuce is it’s so easy to grow and sprouts up pretty fast.
+Add the amendments above to the soil where you plant your lettuce seeds.
+The nice thing about lettuce is that it’s so easy to grow and sprouts up quickly.
 Just make sure the soil is loosened, loamy, and well-drained.

-Lettuce loves nitrogen and potassium, so keep your eye on the leaves as they start to grow.
+Lettuce loves nitrogen and potassium, so watch the leaves as they grow.
 Work in a lot of organic matter or compost.
 Lettuce matures in 55 to 60 days.
-Romaine takes longer to mature, and so do head lettuce varieties.
+Romaine takes longer, and so do head lettuce varieties.

-Plant the seeds about 1/4 inch deep, tamp them in the soil, and water them in.
+Plant the seeds about 1/4 inch deep, tamp them in the soil, and water them.
 Easy and simple.
 Read the package to space according to the lettuce variety you choose.
 Seeds will not germinate in soils above 80 degrees F. or warmer.

-You can start some seeds indoors and transplant the seedlings into a shady spot if the weather is too hot outside when starting out.
+You can start some seeds indoors and transplant the seedlings into a shady spot if the weather is too hot outside when starting.
 You may want to choose heat-resistant varieties if you live where the temperatures get very hot in the summer.

-It’s better to pick early than late because the leaves become bitter over time.
+It’s better to pick early than late because the leaves become bitter.

 pH level for Lettuce: 6.0 – 7.0